apache/gravitino/docs/trino-graviton-connector.md

 To connect to a Gravitino server, you should ensure the following things.
 - Trino server version is higher than Trino-server-360.
-- Network access from the Trino coordinator and workers to the Gravitino server.
-Port 8090 is the default port.
+- The trino coordinators and workers can connect/access to the Gravitino server, and the default port of Gravitino server is 8090
-- Trino needs to install connectors for all the Gravitino-manged types fo catalogs.
+- Trino needs to install connectors for all the types of Gravitino-managed catalogs.

 # Installation